 11. Have a picnic at Ellen Scripps Park

 Wide expanses of grass and plenty of sitting benches make Ellen Browning Scripps Park on Coast Blvd. a terrific place for an afternoon picnic that’s close to both La Jolla Cove and the Children’s Pool.
 You’ll have your pick of both sun and shade (the park is home to the famous Dr. Seuss Lorax tree!) and there is plenty of room to spread out a blanket and a yummy lunch.

 Sprinkled throughout the UCSD campus are several unique works of outdoor art.
-Ranging from neon lights to a house perched precariously atop a building and a bear made from boulders, these 18 pieces are hidden gems – and finding each of them makes for a great day of exploration!
+Ranging from neon lights to a house perched precariously atop a building aptly titled, Fallen Star, and a bear made from boulders, these 18 pieces are hidden gems – and finding each of them makes for a great day of exploration!
 Did you know you can enter the Fallen Star house?
 Entrance is free and open to the public on Tuesday and Thursdays from 11-3pm.
 Follow this printable map and start exploring!